Skip to contents

 information$maturity[[2]] <- list(id = 2, pointer = maturity_modules[[2]])

-In FIMS, these definitions happen by passing information from the rcpp interface into FIMS Information.
+In FIMS, these definitions happen by passing information from the rcpp interface into FIMS Information in rcpp_maturity.hpp, where info in the pointer to information and maturity is the pointer to a specific maturity module.

-We can then loop through each population module defined in information and set the maturity we’re getting from the user specified in the Rcpp interface back out to the Population class used to run all the calculations in the model.
-After each line of code in the following chunk, corresponding C++ code from FIMS is directly below and commented out.
+Each population module that is defined in information must be looped through to set the maturity defined in the user-specified Rcpp interface back out to the Population class used to run all the calculations in the model.

 for (it in 1:length(population_modules)) {